Elasticity-Controlled Jamming Criticality in Soft Composite Solids

 with $\phi_0 = 0.688\pm 0.004$, $\phi_{\rm m} = 0.594\pm 0.002$, and a characteristic strain scale $\varepsilon^* = 0.035\pm 0.003$.
-While $\phi_{\rm m}$ agrees with $\phi_{\rm J}=0.594$ measured from the steady-state rheology of PS-PDMS suspensions shown in Fig.~\ref{fig:main:fig1}(a), $\phi_0$ is consistent with the simulated random close packing of spheres with the same size distribution as our samples.
-The formula in~\ref{eq:phi_J_strain}, while obtained by fitting the scaling behaviors of soft composites, predicts a phase boundary for the suspensions.
-To test this assumption, we conducted volume-conserving compressions on a PS-PDMS suspension with $\phi = 0.62$.
-When $\varepsilon$ crosses the shear-jamming phase boundary near 0.05, the suspension indeed displayed a rigidity transition accompanied with the emergence of both a non-zero shear modulus and a non-zero yield stress (see the {\it Supplementary Materials}).
+While $\phi_{\rm m}$ agrees with $\phi_{\rm J}=0.594$ measured under the steady-state rheology of the PS-PDMS suspensions shown in Fig.~\ref{fig:main:fig2}(a), $\phi_0$ is consistent with the simulated random close packing of spheres having the same size distribution as our samples (Fig.~S4).
+Although Eq.~\ref{eq:phi_J_strain} was obtained from the scaling behaviors of soft composites, it effectively predicts the line of rigidity transitions for the PS-PDMS suspensions in our experiments (Fig.~S3).

-To test the universality of the scaling model, we examined a different composite system made by dispersing glass beads in PDMS matrices.
-These glass beads have a similar size to the PS particles but a shear modulus ten times higher, $G_{\rm p} = 15.8$~kPa.
-The black open pentagrams and hexagrams in Fig.~\ref{fig:main:fig4}(a) show the experimental results of glass-PDMS composites with $G_{\rm m} = 0.12$~kPa and 0.36~kPa, respectively.
-These data points were obtained at various strains and were rescaled with the same critical exponents, $\beta=3$ and $\Delta=5$, but different material constants, $c_1 = 0.9$ and $c_2 = 0.8$.
-The difference in $c_1$ and $c_2$ is likely attributed to the high bonding energy between glass and PDMS.
-The resulting $\phi_{\rm J}(\varepsilon)$ for glass-PDMS composites is presented by the grey uptriangles in Fig.~\ref{fig:main:fig4}(b), which was fitted to Eq.~\ref{eq:phi_J_strain} with $\phi_0= 0.676\pm 0.003$, $\phi_{\rm m} = 0.613\pm 0.003$, and $\varepsilon^* = 0.040\pm 0.07$.
-We found again that $\phi_m = 0.613$ is consistent with the jamming point of sheared glass-PDMS suspensions, and $\phi_0 =0.676$ agrees with the random close packing from our MD simulations.
+To test the universality of the scaling model, we further examined a different composite system made by dispersing glass beads in PDMS matrices.
+The size of these glass beads is similar to that of the PS particles but their shear modulus is ten times higher; that is, $G_{\rm p} = 15.8$~GPa.
+The results of the glass-PDMS composites are collapsed onto the same plot in Fig.~\ref{fig:main:fig4}(a) with the same critical exponents $\beta=3$ and $\Delta=5$ but different material constants $c_1 = 0.9$ and $c_2 = 0.8$.
+The difference in $c_1$ and $c_2$ is likely due to the high bonding energy between glass and PDMS.
+The resulting $\phi_{\rm J}(\varepsilon)$ was also fitted to Eq.~\ref{eq:phi_J_strain} with $\phi_0= 0.676\pm 0.003$, $\phi_{\rm m} = 0.613\pm 0.003$, and $\varepsilon^* = 0.040\pm 0.07$.
+We again found that $\phi_m = 0.613$ is consistent with the shear-jamming point of the glass-PDMS suspensions and that $\phi_0 =0.676$ is consistent with the predicted random close packing.